Ripping: DVD and Blu-ray ripping

 A DVD ripper or Blu-ray ripper is a computer program for copying DVD or Blu-ray discs to disc images.
-Disc images can then be used to backup or duplicate discs or to convert video to different formats.
+Disc images can then be used to back up or duplicate discs or to convert video to different formats.
 Some DVD/Blu-ray rippers can also edit or transcode video to different video file formats to reduce file size or for playback on other devices, such as portable media players or mobile phones.
-Many DVD/Blu-ray rippers can remove or circumvent several types of digital rights management (DRM) and copy protection applied to discs, including Content Scramble System (CSS), Advanced Access Content System (AACS), region codes, Analog Protection System, User Operation Prohibitions (UOPs), and ARccOS.
+Many DVD/Blu-ray rippers can remove or circumvent several types of digital rights management (DRM) and copy protection applied to discs, including Content Scramble System (CSS), Advanced Access Content System (AACS), region codes, Analog Protection System, user operation prohibitions (UOPs), and ARccOS.
 However, not all software can remove all protections, and some protections may be difficult to circumvent, such as Cinavia.

 Common ripping software includes DVD Decrypter, DVD Shrink, and AnyDVD (see Comparison of DVD ripper software).
-AnyDVD is specialized software which can remove or circumvent many types of protections in the background; this is useful to allow media player software to play protected discs directly (without first copying them to a disc image) as well as to allow other software to access or copy protected discs.
+AnyDVD is specialized software that can remove or circumvent many types of protections in the background; this is useful to allow media player software to play protected discs directly (without first copying them to a disc image) as well as to allow other software to access or copy protected discs.